svaarala/duktape/CONTRIBUTING.md

   - You, or the copyright owner(s), agree to irrevocably license your contribution under Duktape `LICENSE.txt`.

+  - Please include an e-mail address, a link to your GitHub profile, or something similar to allow your contribution to be identified accurately.

 * Create a pull request in Github.
 For now, the "base branch" should be "master", i.e. the pull requests are merged directly to the master branch.
   In the description: